chiemenz/AzureML-Pipeline-Deployment/README.md

             "previous": 1
 5

+# Architecture of the Project
+Have a look at this diagram [ArchitectureDiagram](https://github.com/chiemenz/udacity_lab2/blob/master/ArchitectureDiagram.PNG)

 The best model was a **VotingEnsemble** classifier with a weighted area under the curve score **(weighted AUC) of 0.94794** This model was deployed to a Container Instance with Authentication.